FACTBOX-News and quotes from Julian Assange's extradition hearing

 For the main story: Below is the main developments and quotes from the hearing.

-* Assange says he cannot hear or concentrate because of the noise outside court.
-He said he was "very appreciative of the public support" but he was unable to hear properly. * A woman spills a trolley of red paint outside the court and rolls it before being arrested.
+* Assange's lawyer, Edward Fitzgerald, argued that his client should not be extradited to the United States as he would not get a fair trial and would be a suicide risk.
+Assange's lawyer, Edward Fitzgerald, said extradition would expose Assange to inhumane and degrading treatment by a disproportionate sentence and prison conditions.

-* The United States' lawyer, James Lewis, told the court that Assange should be extradited to stand trial for crimes including hacking but also for disseminating unredacted material which had put at risk the lives of informants, journalists, dissidents and others in Iraq, Iran and Afghanistan.
-Lewis sought to make clear that Assange was not wanted because he had embarrassed the United States but because he had broken the law and put lives at risk.
+Fitzgerald said the extradition request was motivated by politics rather than any genuine crimes.
+He said it would be unjust and oppressive to extradite him because of his mental state and risk of suicide.
+He said the U.S. attitude to Assange had changed when U.S. President Trump came to power.
+Fitzgerald said Trump wanted to make an example of Assange.

-"What Mr. Assange seems to defend my freedom of speech is not the publication of the classified materials but the publication of the names of the sources, the names of people who had put themselves at risk to assist the United States and its allies," Lewis said.
-"He was not charged with the disclosure of embarrassing or awkward information the government would rather not have disclosed."
+Fitzgerald said that in 2013 the U.S. government under former President Barack Obama has decided that Assange should not face any action. * Assange says he cannot hear or concentrate because of the noise outside court.
+He said he was "very appreciative of the public support" but he was unable to hear properly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)